All new projects seeking LEED certification are now required to register

 Forget everything you knew about the Materials & Resources credits.
 The section has been completely reworked and focuses on the lifecycle performance of the materials.
 You’ll be talking about Environmental and Health Product Declarations (EPDs and HPDs).
 Many product manufacturers are struggling to develop this documentation.

-TLC’s sustainability team is well versed in LEED v4 and TLC’s Director of Energy Services, Mark Gelfo, is Vice-Chair of USGBC’s Implementation Advisory Committee.
+TLC’s sustainability team is well versed in LEED v4 and TLC’s Mark Gelfo, PE, LEED Fellow, CxA, EMP, is Vice-Chair of USGBC’s Implementation Advisory Committee.
 We can help you and your team through this process and towards successful LEED certification!